ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

     libraries/SITL/examples/Airsim/multi_vehicle.sh <IP>

 The `multi_uav_ros_sitl.launch file <https://github.com/ArduPilot/ardupilot/tree/master/libraries/SITL/examples/Airsim/multi_uav_ros_sitl.launch>`__ demonstrates how to write a launch file controlling multiple vehicles with Mavros.
-It creates a different namespace for each drone and each drone has a seperate SYSID and ports according to how the script sets the variables.
+It creates a different namespace for each drone and each drone has a separate SYSID and ports according to how the script sets the variables.
 Launching the file -
 ::

     roslaunch libraries/SITL/examples/Airsim/multi_uav_ros_sitl.launch

-Seperate MAVProxy instance can be launched for each drone by connecting to the TCP ports opened by the script for each drone.
+Separate MAVProxy instance can be launched for each drone by connecting to the TCP ports opened by the script for each drone.
 The UDP ports can't be used for this if Mavros is already running since Mavros will use the UDP ports.

 The ``multi_vehicle.sh`` script doesn't enable the Follow Mode, but if this is also needed and if all the vehicles are to be displayed on the same GCS, then multicast and the Follow parameters as done in the ``follow-copter.sh`` script can be added.